-Note: A version of this story was first published in 2014.
+A version of this story originally ran in 2014.

 We’ve seen all kinds of strange trades in baseball.

-We’ve seen teams (the Tigers and Indians) swap managers (Joe Gordon and Jimmy Dykes).
+We’ve seen teams (Detroit and Cleveland) swap managers (Joe Gordon and Jimmy Dykes).
 We’ve seen a broadcaster (Ernie Harwell) traded for a player (Cliff Dapper).
 We’ve seen two guys (Max Flack and Cliff Heathcote) dealt for each other between games of a doubleheader.
 We’ve seen the likes of John McDonald, Dickie Noles and Harry Chiti traded for… themselves (they turned out to be the “player to be named” in deals that had briefly shipped them elsewhere).

 And if you want to get literal in the strange trades discussion, we’ve seen Lou Frazier traded for … Doug Strange.